Category:1017 Ground Granulated Blast Furnace Slag

 Original test data and calculations are to be recorded in Laboratory workbooks.
 Test results are to be recorded in AWP.

 Qualified GGBFS manufacturers and terminals shipping material by certification to MoDOT projects shall be inspected on a regular basis by a representative of the Laboratory.
 This inspection shall include a review of plant facilities for producing a quality product; plant testing procedures; frequency of tests; plant records of daily test results and shipping information; company certification procedures for silos, bins, and/or shipments; and a discussion of items of mutual interest between the plant and MoDOT.
 The Laboratory representative shall coordinate test results and test procedures between the Laboratory and the respective plant laboratory, and investigate associated problems.

 All silo or bin certifications and results of complete physical and chemical tests received in the Laboratory are to be checked for specification compliance and to determine if the required certifications have been furnished.

 1017.4.4 Sample Record

-All sample records shall be completed in SiteManager, as described in Sample Record General Information , and shall indicate acceptance, qualified acceptance, or rejection.
+All sample records shall be completed in AASHTOWARE Project (AWP) in accordance with AWP MA Sample Record, General, and shall indicate acceptance, qualified acceptance, or rejection.
 Appropriate remarks, as described in Reporting Test Results, are to be included in the remarks to clarify conditions of acceptance or rejection.
 Test results shall be reported on the appropriate templates under the Tests tab.